 He served as a lecturer at the First Cadet Corps (now Naval Academy) from 1826 to 1831, his main fields being mechanics and mathematics.
-At the same time, Bunyakovsky was also lecturing at the communications Institute in St. Petersburg.
+At the same time, Bunyakovsky was also lecturing at the Communications Institute in St. Petersburg.

-The years between 1828 to 1864 saw Viktor Bunyakovsky rise to handle officer classes at the Naval academy.
-And from 1846 to 1880, he became a professor at the St. Petersburg university in Russia.
+The years between 1828 to 1864 saw Viktor Bunyakovsky rise to handle officer classes at the Naval Academy.
+And from 1846 to 1880, he became a professor at the St. Petersburg University in Russia.

 Besides, Bunyakovsky started to teach mathematics at the St. Petersburg State Railways University in 1859.
 The naming of the university was after Alexander 1 in St. Petersburg, Russia.

-On top of his teaching roles, Bunyakovsky significantly contributed scientific ideas towards the probability theory and number theory.
+On top of his teaching roles, Bunyakovsky significantly contributed scientific ideas to the probability theory and number theory.
 He also expressed interest in other science-related matters, such as differential equations, mathematics education, mathematical analysis, and actuarial mathematics.

 But that’s not all; Bunyakovsky has risen through the ranks over all these years.
 In 1828, he became a precursor organization member to the Russian Academy of Sciences.